wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 - `/digitised/b0000000/{bag contents}`
 - `/born-digital/0000-0000-0000-0000/{bag contents}`

+Spaces will be associated with one or more locations, so that ingesting into a space will store the content in all locations configured for that space.

 #### Assets

-Assets will be stored in the above locations inside the BagIt bags that were transferred for ingest.
+Assets will be stored in the above spaces inside the BagIt bags that were transferred for ingest.
 Unlike during transfer, bags will be stored uncompressed.
 BagIt is a standard archival file format: https://tools.ietf.org/html/draft-kunze-bagit-08

 > The BagIt specification is organized around the notion of a “bag”.
 A bag is a named file system directory that minimally contains:
 >